 It’s a great feeling when you finally get your first credit card.
 When you do, resolve to build good financial habits.

-Keep your spending in check and pay off your balance in full each month.
+Keep your spending in check, pay off your balance in full each month and avoid these other credit card mistakes.
 These are the keys to using a credit card like a pro, building your credit score and opening new financial opportunities.

 If you still have questions about credit cards, reach out to us using the form at the bottom of this page.
 A member of our team will be in touch.